The Recycled Room:

 And as simple as that conversation was, it sparked the newest adventure in 2016.
 The Recycled Room now has a staging sect.
 They have taken their practice staging at the store and turned it into another growing side project that has become its own animal to feed.

 2017 has arrived with a bang.
 Traffic to the store has never been higher.
-The team, not to mention Charlie and Minion (small store dogs), are elated at their ability to serve each customer to the highest level they can.
+The team, not to mention Charlie (small store dog), are elated at their ability to serve each customer to the highest level they can.
 This year is shaping up to be the biggest, best, and most fun yet.

-Step out of your own box, as each of them has.
+Step out of your own box, as they have.